garythomasgeorge/newsfeed_adk_app/README.md

 # AI News Aggregator

-A modern, AI-powered news aggregator that scrapes, analyzes, and summarizes news from multiple RSS feeds.
-It uses Google's Gemini AI to generate structured summaries, detect bias, and tag articles.
+A modern, AI-powered news aggregator built with the **Google Gen AI Agent Development Kit (ADK)**.
+The app uses a hierarchical agent architecture to scrape, analyze, and summarize news from multiple RSS feeds using Google's Gemini AI.

 ## Features